 Florence…Of all the European cities, Florence Italy is by far our favorite… the most beautiful, fun and friendly to visit.
-Nowhere do we feel more welcome than Italy – the people are beautiful, the food is legendary and lives up to its reputation, and Florence is the heart and soul with a wealth of sightseeing, art, architecture, museums, waterfront strolls, piazzas, and palaces.
+Nowhere do we feel more welcome than Italy – the people are beautiful, the food is legendary, the architecture – inspired, fashion lives up to its reputation, and Florence is the heart and soul with a wealth of sightseeing, art, architecture, museums, waterfront strolls, piazzas, and palaces.
 In a word: bellisimo.

 Our Florence – Must See and Where to Eat on a Luxury Trip to Firenze Italia:

 Top Travel Tips for Florence

 - Climb the Duomo when it opens at 8:30 am – ahead of the crowds.
 Its 463 stairs to this crown of Florence in bright sienna colored tile, for an amazing view of the city and the hills in the distance.
 On your trip up and down you walk inside the circumference of the Dome to see Brunelleschi’s amazing ceiling fresco as well.

 - Mercato Centrale is a must, this market of fresh flowers, gorgeous produce, local wine, pecorino and parmesan cheese, whole fish and squid, smoked meats is a multi-sensory extravaganza.
 Procure picnic provisions, or just sample the Italian vendors’ delicious goodies.
 Outside the market are carts selling leather bags, belts, silk scarves and more –bargain and benefit!.